harmony-framework/harmony-boilerplate/docs/docs/extensions/client/error_handler.md

 it will inject for you to the props `ErrorComponent`, and you can decide by your self where to render this component.

-!!! warning "Do not forget"
+!!! warning "Configuration"
-    In error handle configuration file you must to define this error code with `level` as `component`
+    In error handle configuration file you must to define this error code with `"level": "component"`

 you can see here example how to use it: